 - Reboot the computer normally.

 After seeing the 3 situations of CRC error, I guess you may have a basic understanding of this “data error (cyclic redundancy check)” issue.
-Next, let’s move onto the following part.
+Next, let’s move on to the following part.

-2 Necessary Tips for Data Error Cyclic Redundancy Check Fix/Repair
+Bonus Tips for Data Error Cyclic Redundancy Check Fix/Repair